trymirai/uzu-swift/README.md

 ### Inference

-After loading, you can run the `Session` with a specific prompt or a list of messages:"
+After loading, you can run the `Session` with a specific prompt or a list of messages:

 ```swift
 let input = SessionInput.messages([